Router and scenarios with multiple modules

-- and at the same time, download videos from Instagram and upload them to YouTube.
+- At the same time, download videos from Instagram and upload them to YouTube

 Instagram can return both images and videos.
-Adding a router will allow you to divide the scenario and add a new route so that each type of bundle can be processed separately.
+Adding a router will allow you to divide the scenario and add a new route so that each type of bundle can be processed separately, at the same time.